 Time horizon refers to the amount of time over which the compound interest mechanism can operate.
 The longer the time horizon, the more interest payments that can be made and the larger the ending account value will be.

 Time horizon is the single most important component of compound interest, as it essentially dictates the future profitability of an investment.
 A compounding environment with low rates and low compounding frequency can still be attractive if the available time horizon is very long.

 Sam wants to start saving and decides to deposit money into a high-interest savings account.
 He deposits an initial $10,000, which is to be compounded yearly at a rate of 5% per month.
 Sam is currently 20 years old and plans to retire at 60, which means that he can avail himself of a 40-year time horizon over which to accumulate interest.

 Taking into account the given information, the table below calculates how much Sam’s account value would be at the end of his time horizon:

 Here, we see that the account value at the end of the 40-year period is about $70,000.
 It shows the power of compound interest, as Sam was able to multiply his money seven-fold without actively managing the investment.
-We see how as interest accumulated on the principal, the interest payment in the succeeding period increased, thus fueling the cycle of compound interest.
+We see how as interest accumulated on the principal, the interest payment in each succeeding period increased.